Zer0-bit/gaggiuino/README.md

 ***
-**!!!WARNING!!!
+**ATTENTION !!!**

-As always with such projects common sense should be applied at all times, it's expected people doing such sort of modifications will have some basic understanding.
+**As always with such projects common sense should be applied at all times, it's expected people doing such sort of modifications will have some basic understanding.**
-!!!WARNING!!!**
 ***

 >*AGAIN!!!
 Triple check your machine is disconnected from any power sources, even better just pull the power cable out of it!*